 Brochures, catalogs, sell-sheets, slide decks and sales-support aides.
 We’ve done ’em all for a range of companies, including those in the heavily regulated pharma industry.
 Past clients include GSK, Talecris/Grifols and Baxter Healthcare.
 Learn more about our expertise in health/medical/pharma.

 Blame all those pesky regs, but we don’t have permission to share samples of this work.
-References are available on request.
+References are available on request, though!

-According to the 2016 B2B Content Marketing Benchmarks Budgets & Trends report, longer-form case studies (82%), white papers (71%) and eBooks (39%) are favored by content marketers who want to establish credibility and trust, and to support the buying process.
+Longer-form case studies, white papers and eBooks are favored by customers who are in the marketplace ready to learn more or buy, and by content marketers who want to establish credibility and trust.
 But who has time to research and write them?

-A white paper we researched and wrote for ZSpace on improving student engagement.
+A white paper we researched and wrote for zSpace about using VR to increase student engagement.

 An enormous eBook we wrote for Salesforce outlining their integrated solutions.